pub-calculator-io/refinance-calculator/readme.md

-# Refinance Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Refinance Calculator Widget for WordPress

 This free and comprehensive refinance calculator can help you calculate monthly payments, amortization, total purchase price, and more.